SteenOmicsLab/multiFLEX-LF/README.md

 A test dataset is available here: https://gitlab.com/SteenOmicsLab/multiflex-lf/-/tree/main/scr/test_data

-**Warning**: If entries with same ProteinID, PeptideID, Sample and Group but different intensities are given, the maximum intensity will be used by multiFLEX-LF for that peptide.
+**Warning**: If entries with the same ProteinID, PeptideID, Sample and Group but different intensities are given, the maximum intensity will be used by multiFLEX-LF for that peptide.

 ### Output
 multiFLEX-LF creates the following output files:\